V-Sekai/manuals/decisions/20230525-animation-ik-node.md

-# Convert IK solvers to be using the AnimationTree
+# Proposed: Convert IK solvers to be using the AnimationTree

 ## Metadata